code42/code42cli/README.md

 * `--advanced-query` (raw JSON query)

 You cannot use other query parameters if you use `--advanced-query`.
-To learn more about acceptable arguments, add the `-h` flag to `code42` or and of the destination-type subcommands.
+To learn more about acceptable arguments, add the `-h` flag to `code42` or any of the destination-type subcommands.

 # Known Issues